algolab-quantique/pauliarray/documentation/source/operations.rst

         paulis_3, factors = paulis_1.compose(paulis_2)

-    This behavior extends to all :code:`PauliArray` methods and functions were such factors are produced.
+    This behaviour extends to all :code:`PauliArray` methods and functions were such factors are produced.

 -----------
 Commutation